 If your child is having problems on the bus, contact Althouse Transportation at (610) 593-8215 BEFORE contacting the school.
-If the problem is not resolved through Althouse Transportation, please call the office.
+If the problem is not resolved through Althouse

+Transportation, please call the office of your child's school.
 (School staff cannot supervise bus stops.)